 - 1⁄2 Onion

 - Natural Tomato Sauce

 - Olive Oil

-Make slits around the Chicharron.
-Immerse Chicharron in a bowl with water and salt for 1 hour.
-Peel and chop plantains in 3 inch slices.
-Chop lime into quarters.
-Dice half of the orange bell pepper and half of the onion.
-Chop the parsley.
-Slice the avocado.
+If you're using chicharron, use a knife to cut slits all around the chicharron.
+Then, immerse into in a bowl with water and salt for 1 hour.
+Peel your plantains and and chop them into 3-inch slices.
+Then, dice half of the orange bell pepper and half of the onion and finely chop the parsley.

 In a pot over medium heat, boil enough water to submerge the meat and mix it with 3 teaspoons Loisa Adobo.
 Cook until all the water is absorbed, add a few more of Loisa Adobo on meat and cover the pot.
 The pork will fry in its own fat.
 After the meat is golden brown turn around and cover.
 Carefully take it out the pot and place it on a cutting board, slice in 2cm pieces, add the juice of a 1⁄4 of lime and rest.

 Frying the Plantains